The Origin of Cheekwood

 What is one to do if a singular piece of furniture is too big to fit in one’s home?
 Build a bigger house, of course!
 The origin of Cheekwood, as a concept, is traced to a family story involving Mabel Cheek making sure her husband, Leslie Cheek, Sr., kept his word to build a bigger house that could hold a gilt mirror, too tall for their current home in the 1920s.
 Cheek allegedly told his wife, “I suppose we will have to either sell the mirror or a build a house to fit it in.”
 After reciting these options, the couple set out to combine their tastes, interests, and family names “Cheek” and “Wood,” the maiden name of Mabel Cheek, into the design of a grand estate, to be called “Cheekwood.”

-As preparations for construction began in 1929, it was not until 1932 when the Cheeks were finally able to call Cheekwood “home.”
-The 36-room house included nine bedrooms, twelve bathrooms, an elevator, hidden staircase, and a library to hold the collection of thousands of books the Cheeks amassed.
-Suites of rooms created for son, Leslie Cheek, Jr., daughter Huldah Cheek, Mrs. Cheek’s mother Huldah Wood, and their dedicated staff were furnished with antique 17th and 18th century-style English furnishings, creating an atmosphere of old-world elegance.
+As preparations for construction began in 1929, it was not until 1932 that the Cheeks were finally able to call Cheekwood “home.”
+The 36 – room house (excluding service quarters) included eleven bedrooms, twelve bathrooms, two elevators, a hidden staircase, and a library to hold the collection of two thousand books the Cheeks amassed.
+Suites of rooms created for son, Leslie Cheek Jr., daughter, Huldah Cheek, and Mrs. Cheek’s mother, Huldah Wood, were furnished with antique 17th and 18th century-style English furnishings, creating an atmosphere of old-world elegance.

 Over the next twelve years, the Cheeks hosted family and friends, entertained celebrities, and threw lavish parties

 What is an American Country Place Era Estate?